Jce750/1DV610_L2_Demo/README.md

 ## Objectives

-This project aim to demonstrate the use of the Game-Board Library by presenting a tic-tac-toe-game component using the library.
+This project aim to demonstrate the use of the Game-Board Library (called "matrixanalysislibrary" in node-modules) by presenting a tic-tac-toe-game component using the library.
 The game can be played in a browser.

 The game is built as a javascript-component embedded in a html-page.
 It is built for development environment only